How can I clone a recipe?

 3. Click on "Save" when you are done and you'll be forwarded to the cloned recipe where you can make adjustments if necessary.

-2. "Clone to other library" will create a clone of the recipe in another library.
+1. "Clone to other libraries" will create a clone of the recipe in another library.
 Of course, this only works if you are a user of more than one library.

 1. When you click this choice, you'll get a list of the libraries to which you are linked.
 Select the library you want to copy to.